Tornado devastates Iowa town, killing multiple people as powerful storms rip through Midwest

 The storms followed days of extreme weather that have ravaged much of the middle section of the country.
 Strong winds, large hail and tornadoes swept parts of Oklahoma and Kansas late Sunday, damaging homes and injuring two in Oklahoma.

 Another round of storms Monday night raked Colorado and western Nebraska and saw the city of Yuma, Colorado, blanketed in hail the size of baseballs and golf balls, turning streets into rivers of water and ice.
-Front-end loaders were used to move half-foot deep (1.83 meters deep) hail Tuesday.
+Front-end loaders were used to move half-foot (15.24-centimeter) deep hail Tuesday.

 Last week, deadly storms hit the Houston area in Texas, killing at least eight people.
 Those storms Thursday knocked out power to hundreds of thousands for days, leaving those Texans in the dark and without air conditioning during hot and humid weather.
 The total of deaths was raised Tuesday from seven to include a man who died from carbon monoxide poisoning while running a generator after his power went out.
 Hurricane-force winds reduced businesses and other structures to debris and shattered glass in downtown skyscrapers.

-Note: This story has been updated to correct the conversion of a half-foot depth of hail to 15.24 centimeters, not 1.83 meters.